 The primary interest of our research group is to delineate the molecular mechanisms through which diabetic nephropathy progresses.
 We are also studying the molecular mechanisms by which cisplatin induces nephrotoxicity.

-MicroRNA and Long-non coding RNAs: Our laboratory has been on the forefront of identifying multiple miRNAs and their downstream effectors in the kidney.
-We have recently published novel observations on the potential effects of miRNAs in diabetic nephropahy (Long J. et al: J. Biol.
+Non-coding RNAs: We are witnessing a paradigmatic shift in the practice of medicine whereby the concept of targeting RNAs as diagnostic and therapeutic strategies are rapidly evolving.
+Lon noncoding RNAs (lncRNAs) are a highly heterogeneous group of non-coding transcripts that participate in the regulation of almost every stage of gene expression, as well as being involved in a variety of disease states.
+Dysregulation of several lncRNAs have also been implicated in progression of diabetic nephropathy and because of the tissue-specific characteristics of lncRNAs, they are considered as the next generation of biomarkers and promising therapeutic targets for diabetic nephropathy progression.
+Our laboratory has been on the forefront of identifying multiple miRNAs and their downstream effectors in the kidney.
+We have recently published novel observations on the potential effects of miRNAs in diabetic nephropathy (Long J. et al: J. Biol.
 Chem.
 2010, 285:23457–23465; and Long J. et al: J. Biol.
 Chem.
-2011, 286: 11837 - 11848).
+2011, 286: 11837-11848).
 These collective efforts have significantly accelerated the process of assessing the role of miRNAs in the pathobiology of diabetic nephropathy.